input-output-hk/partner-chains-smart-contracts/offchain/README.md

 Notes:

-- `genesis-committee-hash-utxo` is pinned to the partner chain parameters, so we have to add an arbitrary UTxO here.
+- `genesis-utxo` uniquely identifies the partner chain, so we have to add an arbitrary UTxO here.

 - If not using a config file, prior to running the contracts it may be desirable to have available your signing key in the environment.
 Example: